-From the analysis above, we draw the following observations which we postulate generalize to similar hopping systems with passive properties and an open-loop, clock-driven activation pattern:
+From the analysis above, we draw the following observations which we postulate generalize to similar hopping systems with clock-driven activation pattern:

-1) For a wide range of activation periods, there exists one or more solutions to the steady-state conditions.
+- 1) For a wide range of activation periods, there exists one or more solutions to the steady-state conditions.
 These solutions may or may not be locally period-1 stable.
-If there are multiple solutions for a given period, the system will tend to converge to the most stable solution, or may vacillate between equally stable solutions.

-2) A given solution is such that the total amount of energy does not change within the stride period (the total amount of energy injected by the forcing function equals the total amount of energy passively dissipated).
-Since the magnitude and duration of the forcing function are determined by the stride period and duty cycle of the open-loop activation pattern, a given solution will entail a phase difference between the forcing function and the motion of the system such that the forcing function may perform both positive and negative work.

-3) The total amount of energy within a stride is maximized when the forcing function performs the most positive work, given by the force-velocity integral in Equation 3.
-With a fixed thrust magnitude, this integral depends primarily on the velocity at the start and end of thrust relative to the point of maximum compression.

-4) In general, increasing the stride period tends to increase the velocity at both the start and end of activation and maximize the work input integral.
+If there are multiple solutions for a given period, the system will converge to the most stable solution, or may vacillate between equally stable solutions. - 2) A given solution is such that the total amount of energy does not change within the stride period (the total amount of energy injected by the forcing function equals the total amount of energy passively dissipated).
+Since the magnitude and duration of the forcing function are determined by the stride period and duty cycle of the open-loop activation pattern, a given solution will entail a phase difference between the forcing function and the motion of the system such that the forcing function may perform both positive and negative work. - 3) The total amount of energy within a stride is maximized when the forcing function performs the most positive work, given by the force-velocity integral in Equation 3.
+With a fixed thrust magnitude, this integral depends on the velocity at the start and end of thrust relative to the point of maximum compression such that it is proportional to the net change in leg length during thrust application.
+Activating thrust at the leg's maximum compression may not be optimal in terms of maximizing the amount of work performed by the actuator if thrust duration is limited. - 4) In general, increasing the stride period tends to increase the velocity at both the start and end of activation and maximize the work input integral.
 However, as shown, increasing the stride period will eventually result in unstable behavior (as in the "Long Thrust" case) or in "Hop-settle-fire" behavior, where the system settles to equilibrium between thrust periods.

-These observations suggest that a good way to infer how effectively the actuator is being utilized is to monitor the start and end of thrust relative to the motion of the body.
+These observations suggest that a simple way to infer how effectively the actuator is being utilized is to monitor the start and end of thrust relative to the motion of the body.
 Since we are interested in using only simple sensors such as binary contact switches, we pay particular attention to the relationship between end of thrust activation and the end of the ground contact phase, or lift-off.
 The one-DOF analysis suggests that steady-state solutions in which the end of thrust occurs well before or after lift-off can be suboptimal in terms of the work input integral within one stride.
 This simple heuristic is explored and validated with experimental results of the multi-DOF hexapedal robot in the following section.